google/rerast/README.md

   rule is applied.
 This should eventually be fixed, there just wasn't time before release and it's kind of tricky.
 * Your code must be able to compile for this to work.
-* Rules cannot yet refer to types, functions, etc that are private to submodules.
-Eventually we'll allow you to specify the file into which the rules should be injected which will allow them to reference anything in that module.
 * Code within rustdoc is not yet processed and matched.
 * Conditional code that disabled with a cfg attribute isn't matched.
 It's suggested to enable all features if possible when running so that as much code can be checked as possible.